How to write a winning debate speech

 “Today, we will debate whether school uniforms should be compulsory for all high school students.”

-3. Provide the Thesis Statement
+Provide Your Thesis Statement

 “Today, we will debate whether school uniforms should be compulsory for all high school students.
 This house believes (or, I believe…) that school uniforms should not be compulsory for high school students.”